pramnora/python/frameworks/streamlit/README.md

 Streamlit, is a web page framework...which allows Python developers to 'write/run/test' web pages by using just pure Python codes;
 or, in other words, you don't need to use any: 'HTML/CSS/Javascript'.

+**NOTE**: There is an awful lot you can do with Streamlit...;
+but, as I'm really just a beginner who is new to this...;
+therefore, I can hardly claim to be able to show you everything.

+I have learned that Streamlit applications work very well in conjuction with libraries such as:
+Numpy, Pandas, Mathplotlib, Keras, Scipi, -etc.

 -----

 ### System Pre-requisites